charlienewey/computer-vision-notes/notes.md

 Mars, in the case of the late Prof. Dave Barnes!).
 Essentially, by making certain assumptions about a surface (and its illumination), we can infer 3D structure.

-#### Bidirectional Reflectance Distribution Function
+### BRDF

-A BRDF calculates the fraction of incident light reflected in the direction of the viewer.
+A BRDF (bidirectional reflectance distribution function) calculates the fraction of incident light reflected in the direction of the viewer.

 * $i$: incident angle
 * $e$: emittance angle